bobdavies2000/OpenCVB/README.md

 will be possible.

 All OpenCVB Python scripts can be debugged with the PythonDebug project including those that stream data from OpenCVB.
-For Python scripts requiring a stream of images, the startup process of OpenCVB is reversed and the OpenCVB executable is invoked automatically from Python and run in a separate address space.
+For Python scripts using “PyStream”, the startup process of OpenCVB is reversed and the OpenCVB executable is invoked automatically from Python and run in a separate address space.
 Camera images from OpenCVB are then be streamed to the Python script running in the Python debugger.